-I do write scripts myself, though I tend to work with a co-writer, Keith Dando.
+I do write scripts myself, although only feature-length, and other demands on my time mean that I haven’t been drafting my own ideas for the last couple of years.
+When I’m able to clear a block of time, I tend to work with a co-writer, Keith Dando.
 It’s lots of fun.
 And writing should be fun – at least some of the time.
 Keith and I came together as writing partners by accident.
 We were good friends for many years and then one day, we fell for the same idea.
 I can’t remember whose idea it was – maybe his, maybe mine – but we both wanted to write it up as a feature film equally badly, so we decided to do it together.
-Since then our writing partnership has been going very well and we’ve already placed highly in a number of well-known screenwriting contests:
+We found our writing partnership worked very well and managed to place highly in a number of well-known screenwriting contests:

 Page Awards Semi-Finalist 2015 (The Ghost Hunter)

 Although we’re busy people with other jobs, Keith and I have no doubt that we’ll continue to write together.
 We like creating collaboratively too much to ever want to stop.
 However, right now as well as working, we’re both in the middle of doing PhDs, so writing our next script will likely have to wait until they’re over.